jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 We'll use **hit@10** to measure the quality of the representation on the search task.
 **hit@10** means for all the test data, how likely the positive `match` ranked within the top 10 matches with respect to the `query` Document.

-Remind that we have the `train_da` ready, now we need to perform the same preprocessing on test DocumentArray:
+Remember that we have the `train_da` ready, now we need to perform the same preprocessing on test `DocumentArray`:

 ```python